 Yep.
 So let's replace the stays on that side and then come to the other side.

 So we do the same dissection on the other side.
 Again, this allows for the bulge of the cystocele to be right in the midline and then we'll plicate over it.

 Can I get another Raytec?

-Alright, so what we've isolated here is the cystocele or anterior vaginal wall prolapse, which you'll see here.
-Now we're going to take this stronger tissue that's off lateral and bring it from side to side to reduce this bulge.
+All right, so what we've isolated here is the cystocele or anterior vaginal wall prolapse, which you'll see here.
+Now what we're going to do is we’re going to take this stronger tissue that's off lateral and bring it from side to side to reduce this bulge.
 We use a delayed absorbable suture for this.

 Do you want to use your 2-0 PDS?

 So underneath this is the bladder, so we do not want to go deep into the tissue, but we also don't want to go too thin because we want to have strength.

 This is a running suture, so it's a continuous closure or imbricating stitch.
 It's going from side to side.

 Yep.
 Just don't get the ureter.
 Don't go too lateral because, remember, you saw where the ureter was, right?
 So just do like a Christmas tree.

 So you can kind of see this is a stronger tissue we have here compared to the midline, where it's - really there's not a lot of tissue that we can bring across.
 The tissue's retracted to the midline and a suture is placed horizontally.